frozn/TipTac/README.md

 - option "General->Show Who Targets the Unit" now evaluates the visible nameplates when ungrouped
 - added option "Reactions->Show the unit's reaction as icon"
 - added unit reaction for honored, revered and exalted NPCs
-- added option "Special->Hide Specialization & Class Text" to strip the specialization & class text from the tooltip introduced with df 10.1.5
+- added option "General->Hide Specialization & Class Text" to strip the specialization & class text from the tooltip introduced with df 10.1.5
+- added option "General->Hide Right Click for Frame Settings Text From Unit Tip" to strip the "right click for frame settings text" from the tooltip introduced with tww 11.0.7
 - added option "Bars->Show Cast Bar" to show the cast bar including additional customizing options
 - added option "Bars->Enable Minimum Width for Tooltip If Showing Bars" to set a minimum width for the tooltip if showing bars, so that numbers are not cut off.
 - added "enabled"-feature for options. depending options are now grayed out if disabled.